JonSalazar/trezor-common/tools/README.md

 * **`render`**: generate code based on a [Mako](http://docs.makotemplates.org/en/latest/index.html) template.
 By default, `cointool.py render foo.bar.mako` will put its result into file `foo.bar` in the same directory.
-See [usage in `trezor-core`](https://github.com/trezor/trezor-core/commit/348b99b8dc5bcfc4ab85e1e7faad3fb4ef3e8763).
 * **`check`**: check validity of json definitions and associated data.
 Used in CI.
 * **`dump`**: dump coin information, including support status, in JSON format.
 Various filtering options are available, check help for details.
 * **`coindefs`**: generate signed protobuf descriptions of coins.
-This is for future use and could allow us to not need to store coin data in Trezor itself.
+This is for future use and could allow us to not need to store coin data in Excalibur itself.

 Use `cointool.py command --help` to get more information on each command.